AbraaoLincoln/linux/data_streams.md

 # Redirecting Stdout and Stderr

-To do this, it is necessary to especify the file descriptor of stdout and stderror before the redirect sing.
+To do this, it is necessary to specify the file descriptor of stdout and stderr before the redirect sign.

 ```
 # for stdout